In speaking with hundreds of business leaders, these are the common expectations everyone has of their internal or outsourced IT group.

-- Responsive IT support – When my team is having computer issues, they need help fast so they can get back to doing their job.
+- Responsive IT support – When my team has computer issues, they need help fast so they can get back to doing their job.

-- Capable IT support – Capable IT staff who don't have to google the answer and are able to solve the issue without escalation or taking up a bunch of my staff's time on the phone.
+- Capable IT support – Capable IT staff who don't have to Google the answer and can solve the issue without escalation or taking up a bunch of my staff's time on the phone.

-- After-hours IT support – My team does not just work Monday-Friday from 8am-5pm, I need my IT group to get my staff back working any time of day or night.
+- After-hours IT support – My team doesn't just work Monday-Friday from 8 a.m. to 5 p.m.
+I need my IT group to get my staff back working any time of day or night.

 - Monitor IT for outages – I want my IT group to call and inform me if we have a critical device or software offline.
-I do not want to start the day having to inform them my staff cannot work.
+I do not want to start the day having to tell them my staff cannot work.

-You invested in technology to help you run a more profitable scalable business.
-You need your IT group to driving value, creating a positive ROI for your business.
-So, what results should you look for from your IT group to help you do that?
+You invested in technology to help you run a more profitable, scalable business.
+You need your IT group to drive value, creating a positive ROI for your business.
+So what results should you look for from your IT group to help you do that?

-- Prevent issues from happening – Eliminate ticky-tack issues so my people can focus on their work.
+- Prevent issues from happening – Eliminate ticky-tack problems so my people can focus on their work.

-- Ensure my business is secure – Verify and implement current security standards to keep my data and business protected from cyberthreats.
+- Ensure my business is secure – Verify and implement current security standards to protect my data and business from cyber threats.

-- Increase staff productivity – Identify and recommend ways we can use all our technology better to reduce the amount of people time it takes to do our work.
+- Increase staff productivity – Identify and recommend ways to use all our technology better to reduce the number of people and time it takes to do our work.

-- Guide my entire technology spend- Take into account all the money I spend on technology hardware, business applications, internet feeds, everything, and make sure it is needed and all working in concert together, so I am not overspending.
+- Guide my entire technology spend – Consider all the money I spend on technology hardware, business applications, internet feeds and everything.
+Ensure it is needed and all are working in concert together so I am not overspending.

 These results are only attained from a proactive IT approach.
-While every business has different needs from their technology, fewer companies each year can remain competitive by continuing a reactive approach within the IT function of their business.
-Be sure your IT group is spending the majority of their time proactively driving the right results to improve your business.
+While every business has different needs for their technology, fewer companies each year can remain competitive by continuing a reactive approach within the IT function of their business.
+Be sure your IT group spends most of its time proactively driving the right results to improve your business.